News of the World: Links to police corruption

 In a September 2010 interview broadcast on 7 July 2011 on the BBC Radio 4 news programme The World at One, former News of the World features editor Paul McMullan made an admission relating to police corruption.
 He told of having used material obtained by a colleague's bribery of a police officer as the basis of a series of articles published over several years on Jennifer Elliott, the daughter of the actor Denholm Elliott.
-He stated, "The going rate for that kind of thing might have been two to five hundred pounds and that would have been authorised, and he [i.e., the police officer] would have been paid... and he would have been on the lookout for another story..."
-The articles described Elliott's destitute situation and stated that she had worked as a prostitute.
-Jennifer Elliott took her own life in 2003.
-In McMullan's opinion, the News of the World – specifically, his own articles – contributed significantly to her suicide.
+The articles described Jennifer Elliott's destitute situation and stated that she had worked as a prostitute.
+She took her own life in 2003.
 In 2011, the paper knowingly used private investigators to gain stories from corrupt police officers.